Guardafui Channel: Extent

 Its width is roughy 100 km between Ras Asir (Gardafuul) and Abd al Kari, and roughly 240 km between Ras Asir and Socotra.
-Gardafuul, a province of the semi-autonomous region of Puntland, is named after it.
+Ras Asir, formerly named Gardafuul, a province of the semi-autonomous region of Puntland, is named after it.
 In its narrower sense, Marinka Gardafuul, in English called the Guardafui Channel, refers to the strait between Puntland and Abd al Kuri.

 Names

 The oceanic strait goes by many names, including the Ras Hafun Strait, named after the headland of Ras Hafun, near the town of Foar, the Ras Asir-Socotra Strait, the Cape Guardafui Strait, the Guardafui-Socotra Channel Guardafui Channel Cape Guardafui Channel, Socotra Strait, and Socotra Passage.

 History

 The oceanic strait has been regarded as a possibly dangerous pitfall both during peace and war times.
-It was a highly strategic region during World War Two.
-Due to its possession by an Axis power at the time, Italy, The Allies attempted to secure passage through the oceanic strait in the Operation Chapter.
+It was a highly strategic region during World War Two due to its possession by an Axis power at the time, Italy.
+The Allies attempted to secure passage through the oceanic strait in Operation Chapter.
 Subsequently, the Allies decided that in order to continue routing independent ships and convoys, air cover was needed.
 The oceanic strait also experiences cyclones that emerge from its southeast in the Somali sea.
 There is a dispute between the Somali government and Yemen over the sovereignty of its islands.
 The presence of an archipelago has also meant that there are shores for stranded sailors to find shelter, which on occasion has subsequently resulted in their evacuations.